-South County Museum’s Blacksmith Forge is a an exhibit and a working forge.
-It includes an extensive collection of blacksmithing tools as well as a bellows that came from the famous Fayerweather Blacksmith Shop in Kingston, Rhode Island.
-Executive Director Jim Crothers doubles as our resident blacksmith but several local blacksmiths work in the forge on a regular basis throughout the year and provide demonstration and answer questions for museum visitors.
-This year SCM is focused on improving our Blacksmith program through the addition of a second forge to our Blacksmith Shop, grading near the building to provide a level outdoor area for forging, adding exterior security lights to the grounds, and expanding its teaching schedule through the addition of outside teachers.
-To see all that will be offered this coming season, please see below:
+South County Museum’s Blacksmith Forge is an exhibit as well as a fully functioning working forge, which includes an extensive collection of blacksmithing tools including bellows that came from the famous Fayerweather Blacksmith Shop in Kingston, Rhode Island.
+Executive Director Jim Crothers doubles as the resident blacksmith along with a team of several local blacksmiths to work on a regular basis throughout the year and provide live demonstrations.

-- Private Lessons – 3 hour private lesson for two.
-Designed as an introduction to blacksmithing.
+A three-hour private lesson for two designed to be an introduction to blacksmithing.
 No age restrictions.
 Private lessons are for 2 individuals, run for 3 hours, and are scheduled at a mutually beneficial time.
 The cost is $150 for non-members and $135 for Members.
 Lessons run 3 hours a session for 2 individuals.

-- Demonstrations – Blacksmiths are working in the forge during regular museum hours and at special events such as Family Day, Gansett Days, and the Folk Art Quilt Show.
-We also have taken portable forge setup for demos at Sterling, CT & Charlestown Historical Society.
+Blacksmiths are working in the forge during regular museum hours and at special events such as Family Day, Gansett Days, and the Folk Art Quilt Show.
+We also have taken portable forge set up for demos at Sterling, CT & Charlestown Historical Society.